cycscarlos/cycscarlos/README.md

 <p style="text-align:justify; font-size:18px">

-              "I'm Carlos, a software engineer, and web developer with an electronics engineering degree.
+              "I'm Carlos, a software engineer with an electronics engineering degree.
               We are always on time to reinvent ourselves.
 My goal is to inspire you and help follow your dreams.
-Long time ago, I was an IBM software engineer, project engineer, and also, co-founded two tech start-ups; but since early 2020-year, as enthusiat and passionate by coding, I have been developing websites, and apps systems for smartphones, and servers platforms.
+Long time ago, I was an IBM software engineer, telecommunication deployments project engineer, and also, co-founded two tech start-ups; now and since early 2020-year, as enthusiat and passionate by coding, I have been developing websites, and apps systems for smartphones, and servers platforms.